TylerBoskay/BaseMonoGameEngine/README.md

 * Crash handler that works on Windows, macOS, and Linux
 * And more!

-This engine is primarily made for 2D games on desktop platforms, but it can easily be extended to work with other platforms.
+This engine is primarily made for 2D games on desktop platforms.
 If you'd like to add onto this engine, feel free to submit a PR.